Cristina Dudziak (she/they)

 Whitney lives in Maynard with her spouse, E.J.
 Labb (she/her), who is the executive director of an assisted living facility in Westford, and their child, Kaya.

-A team of adult advisors helps to facilitate Nexus, Prism, Umbrella, and Youth of Color Hangout.
-Along with youth peer leaders, they plan meeting activities, lead discussions, and serve as role models for youth participants.
+They plan meeting activities, lead discussions, and serve as LGBTQ+ role models for youth participants.

 Board of Directors